alandmoore/wcgbrowser/README.rst

 quit_button_mode       reset              Just like timeout_mode, only this is the action taken when the quit button is pressed (same options) allow_external_content False              Whether or not to allow non-html content, e.g. PDF files.
 If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user. navigation_layout      (see below)        Sets the layout of the navigation bar.
-See the detailed explanation below.
+See the detailed explanation below. allow_plugins          False              If true, enables the use of plugins like flash, java, etc.
 ====================== ===============    ===============================================================================================================================================================================================================================================================

 Bookmarks